Ground Cover for Shade

 Understanding Shade Types

-- Full Shade: Receives no direct sunlight.
-Mostly under dense tree canopies or the northern side of buildings.
+- Full Shade: No direct sunlight — typically under dense tree canopies or on the north side of buildings.

-- Dappled Shade: Sunlight filtered through tree leaves, creating spots of sunlight.
+- Dappled Shade: Sunlight filtered through tree leaves, creating moving spots of light.
+Many plants love this.

 Popular Ground Cover Options